octochangelog/octochangelog-webapp/CONTRIBUTING.md

 ## Make a fork

-Use the GitHub web interface to create your own fork of the Octoclairvoyant repository.
+Use the GitHub web interface to create your own fork of the Octochangelog repository.

 Do not put your own work on your forks `main` branch.
 Create a new feature branch for each bit of work!